-How to raise a child without resorting to coercing, manipulating or punishing?
+Are you wondering how to raise a child without resorting to coercing, manipulating or punishing?
 I have a key insight for you on why it’s important to parent without punishment.
-Discover why child discipline and punishment are NOT the same thing.
-Here’s How to Parent with Discipline Not Punishment:
+Read on to discover why child discipline and punishment are NOT the same thing.

 “Do as you’re told.”

 “Don’t be bold.”